Manamongods/Precision-Surface-Effects/README.md

-WARNING: A big update is being worked on
+WARNING: A big update is being worked on.
 MOST OF THIS IS OUTDATED

 # Precision Surface Effects